 What is a Financier Cake?

-Often made with “Beurre-Noisette” or Brown Butter, Financiers can be kept basic or flavoured with a variety of ingredients – like coffee.
+Often made with “Beurre-Noisette” or Brown Butter, Financiers can be kept unflavoured, or be flavoured with a variety of ingredients – like coffee.

 The word “financier” is a rather interesting one to be given to a cake.
 Some people say that it’s because their rectangular shape that reminded them of bars of gold.